-Notice is also provided in the Federal Register with the publication of the SORN 79VA10 "Veterans Health Information Systems and Technology Architecture (VistA) Records-VA ", https://www.govinfo.gov/content/pkg/FR-2020-12-23/pdf/2020-28340.pdf .
 This Privacy Impact Assessment (PIA) also serves as notice as required by the eGovernment Act of 2002, Pub.L.
 107-347 §208(b)(1)(B)(iii), the Department of Veterans Affairs "after completion of the [PIA] under clause (ii), make the privacy impact assessment publicly available through the website of the agency, publication in the Federal Register, or other means."

 6.1b If notice was not provided, explain why.

-If it was provided, attach a copy of the current notice.
-Notice was provided as stated in 6.1a.
+Notice was provided as stated in 6.1a